1edv/evolution/manuscript_code/README.md

 This directory contains the code for our <a href = "https://doi.org/10.1101/2021.02.17.430503">manuscript</a> :

- <h3 align="center">A comprehensive fitness landscape model reveals the evolutionary history and future evolvability of eukaryotic <i>cis</i>-regulatory DNA sequences</h3>
+ <h3 align="center">The evolution, evolvability, and engineering of gene regulatory DNA</h3>

 All data and trained models used in the manuscript can be downloaded : <a href='https://zenodo.org/record/4436477#.X_8V-hNKgUF'>🗄️</a>.